nadeaujonny/nadeaujonny.github.io/index.md

 ## About Me
 Since October 24th 2025, I have delved deep into data analytics--getting Google Certified, studying hard skills further from free online YouTube bootcamp videos, and completing independent data analytics projects to build my portfolio.
 I want to be clear, throughout my data analytics journey I have actively tried to maintain a balance between internalizing critical knowledge, personally developing key skills, and being the origin of authentic and deliberate analytical and procedural decisions; but also using the resources available to me to efficiently produce quality output.

-My background is in Mathematics Education.
-I have experience in communicating technical information as well as in public speaking.
-I am a good problem solver and was able solve math problems that none of the other tutors or teachers at the Private School I was employed at could solve on multiple occasions.
+My background is in Education--Math Education especially.
+In many instances when I worked as a general tutor at Mr. J's Academy, I had to think on the fly to assist the high school students with any and all of the questions they had--topics spanning from Econ, English, and Government to Earth Science, Graphic Design, and of course Math.
+I have had formal teacher training where I have given dozens of full length, personally designed Math lectures to rooms full of high school students.

+I am also a good problem solver.
+There were several times at Mr. J's Academy where a given student would need help on a math problem, and every other tutor and teacher who worked there did not know how to solve it.
+They would then call me in and I would solve it and explain it without difficulty.

 ---